ITU-BDSA2025-GROUP8/Chirp/docs/report.md

 ![Illustration of unauthorized user and authentication process](images/user_activities_unauthorized.png)
 <br>
-*A typical unathorized user's journey before and through the authentication process.*
+*A typical unauthorized user's journey before and through the authentication process.*

 The majority of the app's functionality is exclusively available to authorized users.
 Specifically, creating cheeps, liking cheeps and following other authors.